viky-ai/website/guides/getting-started/index.md

   Can I reuse components or should I create everything from scratch?
 </h3>

-**Second step...** can I reuse components or should I create everything from scratch?

 Think about the elementary components you will need to create agents able to identify a postal address.

 In the example "12 avenue de Flandres 75019 Paris", the decomposition into elementary elements gives :